-Flush your toilet a few times to restore the water supply and the problem should disappear.
+Flush your toilet a few times to restore the water supply and the undesired toilet smell problem should disappear.

 Even if your toilet is flushing properly, there may be a small clog in the pipe.
-Naturally, this clog will begin to smell if not taken care of.
+Naturally, this clog will make your toilet smell if not taken care of.
 You may need to snake the drain to remove the clog.

 If microorganisms from the sewer make their way into your toilet, one way or another, they may cling to the rim of your toilet bowl and begin to multiply.
 This issue is especially common during the summer when hot, humid conditions allow bacteria to thrive.

 Fortunately, you can give these unwelcomed visitors the boot by pouring a few cups of bleach into the overflow pipe or flush valve, which is inside the toilet tank.
-Flushing the toilet will release the bleach, wiping out the bacteria and the smell.
+Flushing the toilet will release the bleach, wiping out the bacteria and the smell coming from the toilet.